 A. Contribute to the implementation of the residential curriculum, Learning in Community, utilizing multiple learning strategies including intentional interactions, self-guided learning opportunities, events, programs, etc.

-G. Develop community in the building through floor/building events and building/community council initiatives and may assist with room agreements.
+E. Develop community on the floor and in the building through the use of room and community agreements, through floor/building events and building/community council initiatives.

-J. Coordinate events for the purpose of promoting interpersonal interaction across difference and community development, or utilize events and activities that already exist on campus and in the Mt.
-Pleasant community that meet the needs and interests of students of color and other minority orientations and that support our learning goals.
+H. Coordinate events for the purpose of promoting community development and interpersonal interaction across difference, or utilize events and activities that already exist on campus and in the Mt.
+Pleasant community that meet the needs and interests of residents and that support our learning goals.

-I. Report all events and community building efforts as directed by the RHD.
+I. Report all events and community building efforts as directed by the RD/RHD.

 2. Peer Assistance